 Also known as Somatomedin C. IGF-1 is an indirect measure of the average amount of GH being produced by the body.

 Two of the most important hormones that impact athletic performance are cortisol and DHEA-S, the long-lasting stress hormones produced by the adrenal glands.
 Cortisol has a catabolic effect which mobilises the body’s nutritional resources for fuel.
-DHEA-S has an opposing anabolic effect and coverts food into living tissue.
+DHEA-S has an opposing anabolic effect and converts food into living tissue.
 In order to achieve your fitness goals cortisol and DHEA-S must be in proper balance.

 The cortisol test measures 'the stress hormone' cortisol which mobilises the body’s nutritional resources in stressful situations.
 Prolonged elevation of cortisol can cause fatigue, immune dysfunction, and impact sex hormones.